anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide.md

 - one for **the experiment** as a whole - printed to the console, and often additionally to `experiment_log.txt`.
 - one for **each input** - printed to `job_log.txt` but only if an error occurs processing that particular input.

-Outputs are produced in **a particular location.
-INSERT more here**.
+Outputs are produced by default in a temporary directory, easily changed with the `-o` options.

 #### Parallelization